 During rotation, the menisci follow the movement of the femoral condyles.
 During internal rotation, the medial meniscus moves anteriorly and the lateral meniscus moves posteriorly on the tibia.

 Anterior cruciate ligament

-The anterior cruciate ligament (ACL) originates from the dorsal, inner lateral femoral condyle and inserts at the roof of the intercondylar fossa.
-It has two fiber bundles: the anteromedial and the posterolateral bundle.
+The ACL originates from the dorsal, inner lateral femoral condyle and inserts at the roof of the intercondylar fossa.
+It has 2 fiber bundles: the anteromedial and the posterolateral bundle.